ezsystems/ezplatform/INSTALL.md

 # Installation instructions

+These are instructions for installing via GIT (development version), look in INSTALL.md in your downloaded archive for instructions on how to install a eZ Publish 5 build/archive.

 ## Paths for future reference
-* `/<ezpubish5-root-dir>/`: The filesystem path where eZ Publish 5 is installed in, examples: "/home/myuser/www/" or "/var/sites/ezpublish/"
+* `/<ezpubish5-root-dir>/`: The filesystem path where eZ Publish 5 is installed in,
+	examples: "/home/myuser/www/" or "/var/sites/ezpublish/"
 * `/<ezpubish5-root-dir>/ezpublish_legacy/`:
 	* "Legacy" aka "Legacy Stack" refers to the eZ Publish 4.x installation which is bundled with eZ Publish 5 normally inside "ezpublish_legacy/"
 	* Example: "/home/myuser/www/ezpublish_legacy/"

 ## Installation

-### A: From Archive (tar.gz)
-1. Extract the archive

-   **For upgrading from eZ Publish Enterprise Edition 4.7**: Upgrade documentation can be found on http://doc.ez.no/eZ-Publish/Upgrading/Upgrading-to-5.0/Upgrading-from-4.7-to-5.0

-### B: From GIT **Development ONLY**
 1. You can get eZ Publish using GIT with the following command:
        ```bash
        git clone https://github.com/ezsystems/ezpublish5.git